You can add files to OneDrive in many different ways and then get to them from anywhere.

 Browse to the files you want to move, and then swipe down on them or right-click them to select them.

-Swipe in from the top or bottom edge of the screen or right-click to open the app commands, and then tap or click Paste.
+Swipe in from the top or bottom edge of the screen or right-click to open the app commands, and then select Paste.